 This is one of the most effective ways of making your content available to viewers, while maintaining full control of every detail, from content publishing processes to performance and monetization.
 CTV is an ever-growing industry that becomes more powerful year by year.
 Many people all over the globe are continuing to cut the cord and switch to OTT (Over-the-Top) content, by using connected TV devices in their homes.
 In 2022, the number of smart TV users is expected to grow to 119 million, and the number of cord-cutters is expected to grow to 46,6 million in 2024.

 If you still don’t have your own CTV channel, your content distribution strategy is likely not working to its full potential, and you are potentially losing hundreds of new viewers per day.
 A CTV app is the perfect solution to reach new audiences, particularly among cord-cutters, and increase your chances to catch viewers who will favorite, like, and subscribe.
-You can create an app on popular platforms like Roku or Amazon Fire TV even without needing outside assistance.
+You can create an app on popular platforms like Amazon Fire TV even without needing outside assistance.
 In this case, you can use premade templates, but you must be aware that template-based apps are limited in functionality and don’t give you all the benefits you can gain with a custom app.
 Specifically, this refers to things like a cross-platform user interface, options for monetization, and integration with third-party analytics for more sophisticated reporting.
 However, there is a winning solution every content creation studio can leverage to build a fully-fledged custom CTV channel with numerous options for data collection, campaign optimization, and detailed reporting.